edgedb/edgedb/docs/guides/deployment/digitalocean.rst

    $ echo edgedb://edgedb:$PASSWORD@$IP > dsn.txt

 Copy the value from ``dsn.txt``.
-Tun the following command to open a REPL to the new instance.
+Run the following command to open a REPL to the new instance.

 ..  code-block:: bash